alexmfz/hackrf/Readme.md

 Documentation for HackRF can be viewed on [Read the Docs](https://hackrf.readthedocs.io/en/latest/).
 The raw documenation files for HackRF are in the [docs folder](https://github.com/mossmann/hackrf/tree/master/docs) in this repository and can be built locally by installing [Sphinx Docs](https://www.sphinx-doc.org/en/master/usage/installation.html) and running `make html`.
 Documentation changes can be submitted through pull request and suggestions can be made as GitHub issues.

+To create a PDF of the HackRF documentation from the HackRF repository while on Ubuntu:
+* run `sudo apt install latexmk texlive-latex-extra`
+* navigate to hackrf/docs on command line
+* run the command `make latex`
+* run the command `make latexpdf`

 --------------------

 # Getting Help

 Before asking for help with HackRF, check to see if your question is listed in the [FAQ](https://hackrf.readthedocs.io/en/latest/faq.html).